 Long-Term Effects of ADHD

 By working closely with your child's doctor and teachers, you can help your child adjust to ADHD.
 Most children do not "outgrow" ADHD.
-But with your help they can learn skills that help them cope, develop self-esteem and succeed in life.
+But with your help, your child can learn skills that help him cope, develop positive self-esteem and succeed in life.